pitt-crc/wrappers/docs/source/index.rst

 Slurm cluster systems.
 However, some applications are built specifically for the CRC and depend on internal CRC systems.

-The applications are designed to be modular and can be installed independently.
-See the :doc:`install` page for more details.

 .. toctree::
    :hidden: